How Do I Fight a Search Warrant?

 Experienced Defense Attorneys

-At Berry Law Firm, we have been involved in cases where law enforcement illegally obtained evidence through a faulty search warrant and the evidence was excluded from trial.
+At Berry Law, we have been involved in cases where law enforcement illegally obtained evidence through a faulty search warrant and the evidence was excluded from trial.
 In some of these cases when the evidence was excluded, the prosecutor dismissed the case.
 In other cases, the prosecutor took the case to trial even though key evidence was excluded.

 If you are the victim of an unlawful police search or seizure, your Fourth Amendment Rights may have been violated.
-Contact Berry Law Firm today.
+Contact Berry Law today.